-322.2.1 MEDIA REQUEST
+322.5 MEDIA REQUESTS

-Any media request for information or access to a law enforcement situation shall be referred to the designated department media representative, or if unavailable, to the first available supervisor.
-Prior to releasing any information to the media, employees shall consider the following:
+Any media request for information or access to a law enforcement incident shall be referred to the Sergeant or other supervisor, or if unavailable, to the first available supervisor.
+Prior to releasing any information to the media, members shall consider the following:

-- (a) At no time shall any employee of this department make any comment or release any official information to the media without prior approval from a supervisor or the designated department media representative. - (b) In situations involving multiple law enforcement agencies, every reasonable effort should be made to coordinate media releases with the authorized representative of each involved agency prior to the release of any information by this department. - (c) Under no circumstance should any member of this department make any comments to the media regarding any law enforcement incident not involving this department without prior approval of the Chief of Police.
+- (a) At no time shall any member of this department make any comment or release any official information to the media without prior approval from a supervisor or the Sergeant or other supervisor. - (b) In situations involving multiple agencies or government departments, every reasonable effort should be made to coordinate media releases with the authorized representative of each involved agency prior to the release of any information by this department.